In our Bench.co review you will learn more about Bench.co features, pros, cons, and factors to consider when choosing your accounting software.

 As previously mentioned, you can schedule a call via Bench’s app.
 These calls are centered around reviews, obviously, hence you’ll be connected with your bookkeeper and discuss how things are progressing.
 From what I gather, there’s no specification as to why you should call.
 A Business check-in is as good a reason to call as a business inquiry, so don’t be shy.

-You’ll be pleased to know you won’t have to contact your bookkeeper every time you want a status report.
+You’ll be pleased to know you won’t have to contact your bookkeeper every time you want a status report of your financials.
 Bench’s software provides a feature that acts as a progress tracker so you can gauge where accounts are during the completion process.

 Finally, Bench gets its bookkeepers to double-check their colleague’s work.
 So, your books are much less likely to be incorrect.
 According to Bench.co’s website, this quality control, if you will, is performed by a member of Bench’s in-house team.